AsahiLinux/docs/Glossary.md

 ### B
 * **BootROM**: A read-only memory embedded in a chip such as the M1, which is the first code executed upon boot.

+### D
+* **DFU**: Device Firmware Update.
+A USB mode that allows flashing a device's firmware over USB.
+Apple devices support this in the SecureROM, to allow the user to restore devices which have otherwise been bricked.

 ### E
 * **EEPROM**: Electrically Erasable Programmable Read Only Memory.
 A type of re-writable memory, commonly available in sizes of a few kilobytes at most, more robust than NOR Flash.
 Often used for settings and very early boot code.